jarkom-its-j24/praktikum-final/README-EN.md

 }
 ```

-- The interupt vector to be used is `0x13` to perform disk I/O operations.
+- The interrupt vector to be used is `0x13` to perform disk I/O operations.

 - The `ah` register will be filled with `0x02` indicating a `read` operation.